avital-vonage/blog/RxZu/blog.md

 ></rxzu-diagram>
 ```

-And for the last piece in the puzzle, create some nodes, ports, link them up and render it all.
+And for the last piece in the puzzle, create some nodes and ports, and link them up.
+Then render it all.

 `app.component.ts`
 ```js
 import { AfterViewInit, Component, ViewChild } from '@angular/core';